William Glasser’s Reality Therapy and Choice Theory

 Stubbs, who may never have heard of Reality Therapy, told a story about his father in a recording from a live concert.

-If he wanted things to change, his father told him, “Levi, you’re going to have to get up off your knees and do something about it.”
+If he wanted change, his father told him, “Levi, you’re going to have to get up off your knees and do something about it.”

 An early version of this article appeared in The Roosevelt Island Daily